unknownusernametopick/pynigger/docs/bots.md

-# Bots Using Pyger
+# Bots Using PyNigger

-This is a list of all the known bots created using pyger.
+This is a list of all the known bots created using pynigger.

 !!! important

-    If you created your own open source bot using pyger, feel free to make a pull request or [open an issue](https://github.com/unknownusernametopick/pyger/issues/new) on GitHub or you can also contact in [Telegram Support Chat](https://t.me/NiGGeR_BotsChat).
+    If you created your own open source bot using pynigger, feel free to make a pull request or [open an issue](https://github.com/unknownusernametopick/pynigger/issues/new) on GitHub or you can also contact in [Telegram Support Chat](https://t.me/NiGGeR_BotsChat).

 ## Open Source